 - Costa Calma: strong German community

-- Morro Jable: traditional fishing village with local character
+- Morro Jable: fishing village with local life

 Arrecife (capital)